leo60228/hatswitch/README.md

     * HatinTimeGame.ini - Game configuration, nothing that looks interesting
     * HatinTimeInput.ini - List of buttons
     * HatinTimeLightmass.ini - Lighting configuration
-    * HatinTimeMods.ini - Empty on Switch, contains mod options on PC
+    * HatinTimeMods.ini - Empty on Switch, contains mod options on PC.
+In the initial update, this contains settings for the playable Beter Griffin mod.
+No, I don't know why.
-    * HatinTimeOnline.ini - Online party name, unused on Switch
+    * HatinTimeOnline.ini - Online party name, unused on Switch.
+Defaults to `meku` (I'm starting to sense a pattern here...).
     * HatinTimeSystemSettings.ini - Graphics settings
     * HatinTimeUI.ini - Unknown
     * Switch/ - Contains overrides for HatinTime inis
     * Other folders contain settings for Wii U(!), Xbox One, and PS4.
 These are missing on PC.
-  * Cooked/ - Game data
+  * CookedPC/ - Game data
-    * Startup.upk - Most game data
+    * Startup.upk - Some game data (mostly scripts)
-    * HatinTimeGame.u, HatinTimeGame_Content.u - Unknown
+    * HatinTimeGame.u, HatinTimeGameContent.u - Majority of non-texture assets and scripts
+    * Maps/ - Maps.
+All maps on PC and Switch can be replaced with others.
+      * TimeRift_Water/ - Blue time rifts
+      * TimeRift_Cave/ - Purple time rifts
+      * castle/ - The End
+      * chapter3/ - Battle of the Birds (yes, I know this is Chapter 2)
+      * DLC_CatMetro/ - Nyakuza Metro (this does exist on the Switch version, and is functional)
+      * harbor/ - Mafia Town
+      * hub/ - Spaceship
+      * literallycantsink/ - Arctic Cruise
+      * sandandsails/ - Alpine Skyline (this was originally a desert level, hence the filenames)
+      * subconforest/ - Subcon Forest
+      * system/ - Title screen and credits
     * Other files aren't very interesting
   * Localization/ - Dialogue
     * Folders for every supported language (INT is English)
       * Intuitively-named inis containing dialogue
   * SaveData/ - Save data
-    * saveX - zero-indexed save slots, unknown format
+    * saveX - Zero-indexed save slots, unknown format.
+Saves can put put in the romfs, and they will be copied to the save file upon loading.
+The format is compatible with PC, despite differing filenames.